Gear Diary Mobile Edge Womens Netbook Bag Review photo

 -Chargers

-Gear Diary Mobile Edge Womens Netbook Bag Review photo
+Mobile Edge Women's Netbook Bag Review

 On the opposite side of the bag is the laptop sleeve.
 It can accommodate up to 13.3″ laptops, and in fact was pretty roomy for my 10″ netbook.
 I didn’t connect the dots right away, but there is an adjustable divider that can be used to create a better fit, so don’t worry if your netbook swims in the sleeve at first.
 Also nice is that the divided-off area creates a perfect spot to hold your charger as well.
 The sleeve wall is padded well, though it is open on top and held down by a strap.
 While the bag has an overarching zipper that protects it, if you open your bag often outdoors or in rainy conditions a second sleeve may be needed.

-The middle area is devoid of any other organizational options, but it is plenty roomy for any loose items like a book, kindle, pouches, etc. While I wouldn’t put any item in their without some kind of protection, it is deep enough to hold quite a bit, but not so deep that it’s impossible to find anything.
+The middle area is devoid of any other organizational options, but it is plenty roomy for any loose items like a book, kindle, pouches, etc. While I wouldn’t put any item in there without some kind of protection, it is deep enough to hold quite a bit, but not so deep that it’s impossible to find anything.
 On the downside, the inside is black like the rest of the bag, so small items can still be tough to locate.
 A bright color for the bottom inside panel would help with this.

-Gear Diary Mobile Edge Womens Netbook Bag Review photo
+Mobile Edge Women's Netbook Bag Review

 There are two ways to carry the bag.
 It has a detachable shoulder strap, with a sliding pad for extra comfort.
 If you don’t want to carry a bag on your shoulder (shoulder straps can wrinkle your suit!), there are hand straps as well.
 They are big enough you could probably carry the whole bag under one arm with them if need be.
-However, as simple hand straps they are great, heavily padded and very comfortable.
+However, as simple hand straps, they are great, heavily padded and very comfortable.

-Gear Diary Mobile Edge Womens Netbook Bag Review photo
+Mobile Edge Women's Netbook Bag Review

 One bit on the front that bothered me a bit-the Mobile Edge logo is REALLY front and center.
 It’s fine to advertise their brand, but it is so shiny at the right angle you could blind people headed in the opposite direction!